Why is My Carbon Monoxide Detector Beeping?

 - 5 Beeps Every Minute: End of Life.
 This type of chirp indicates it is time to replace your carbon monoxide alarm.

-What Does a Low Battery Beep Mean?
+What Does a Low Battery Beep From My Detector Mean?

 Most carbon monoxide alarms last between 5 and 7 years.
-Even if the battery is still good, all alarms should be replaced after 7 years.
-This is because the sensor in the alarm will not work as well, and when it comes to detecting CO, you want an alarm with a high functioning sensor.
+Even if the battery is still good, all detectors should be replaced after 7 years.
+This is because the sensor in the detector will not work as well, and when it comes to detecting CO, you want an alarm with a high functioning sensor.
 However, with today’s technology, the 10-year battery powered CO alarm can provide a decade of detection.